Building and Running Workerman Apps with ServBay

 Creating a WebSocket Server with Workerman

-Create WebSocket Server Code
+Write the WebSocket Server Code

 websocket_server.php

-and add:php<?php require __DIR__ . '/vendor/autoload.php'; use Workerman\Worker; use Workerman\Connection\TcpConnection; // Create a WebSocket server instance, listening on port 8081 // 'websocket://0.0.0.0:8081' means create a WebSocket server // Workerman automatically handles the WebSocket handshake $ws_worker = new Worker('websocket://0.0.0.0:8081'); // Start 4 processes to handle connections $ws_worker->count = 4; // Logic for when a connection is established // Triggered when a new client connects to the server $ws_worker->onConnect = function(TcpConnection $connection) { echo "New WebSocket connection from " . $connection->getRemoteIp() . "\n"; }; // Logic for when a message is received // Triggered when the server receives a WebSocket message from a client // $data is the decoded message from the client $ws_worker->onMessage = function(TcpConnection $connection, $data) { echo "Received message: " . $data . "\n"; // Echo the received message back to the client // $connection->send() automatically encodes it as a WebSocket frame $connection->send('ServBay Workerman received: ' . $data); }; // Logic for when the connection is closed // Triggered when a client disconnects $ws_worker->onClose = function(TcpConnection $connection) { echo "WebSocket Connection closed\n"; }; // Error handling logic (optional) $ws_worker->onError = function(TcpConnection $connection, $code, $msg) { echo "Error: $code - $msg\n"; }; // Run all Worker instances Worker::runAll();
+in your project directory and insert the code below:php<?php require __DIR__ . '/vendor/autoload.php'; use Workerman\Worker; use Workerman\Connection\TcpConnection; // Create a WebSocket server listening on port 8081 // 'websocket://0.0.0.0:8081' sets up a WebSocket service // Workerman automatically handles the WebSocket handshake $ws_worker = new Worker('websocket://0.0.0.0:8081'); // Start 4 processes to handle connections $ws_worker->count = 4; // Logic for when a new connection is established // Triggered when a new client connects to the server $ws_worker->onConnect = function(TcpConnection $connection) { echo "New WebSocket connection from " . $connection->getRemoteIp() . "\n"; }; // Logic for receiving messages // Triggered when the server receives a WebSocket message from the client // $data is the message content received from the client (decoded) $ws_worker->onMessage = function(TcpConnection $connection, $data) { echo "Received message: " . $data . "\n"; // Echo received message back to the client // $connection->send() automatically encodes data into a WebSocket frame $connection->send('ServBay Workerman received: ' . $data); }; // Logic for when connection is closed // Triggered when the client disconnects $ws_worker->onClose = function(TcpConnection $connection) { echo "WebSocket Connection closed\n"; }; // Optional: error handling logic $ws_worker->onError = function(TcpConnection $connection, $code, $msg) { echo "Error: $code - $msg\n"; }; // Run all Worker instances Worker::runAll();

 1